Watch a video about Sandbox, including how to add rules to the policy

 - Click Add Sandbox Rule.

-- In the Edit Sandbox Rule window, complete the following:
+- In the Edit Sandbox Rule window, do the following:

 - Rule Order: Policy rules are evaluated in ascending numerical order (Rule 1 before Rule 2, and so on), and the Rule Order reflects this rule's place in the order.
 You can change the value, but if you've enabled Admin Rank, your assigned admin rank determines the Rule Order values you can select.